dist-ribut-us/merkle/notes.md

 The tree needs to be lazy, it doesn't help to read the whole thing in and we need to write to it from a Reader.

+### Todo

+I think AddLeaf needs work.
+Do we need lIdx?
+Also, is the validation chain actually being validated?

 ### Later

 #### TTL